Clickcease

 If we can pursue a claim on your family’s behalf, our lawyers would meet with the lawyers representing the negligent doctor and seek to negotiate a settlement.
 Sometimes we are able to reach an out-of-court settlement that covers your needs and spares you the ordeal of a trial.
 If we proved unable to come to a settlement agreement, we would be ready to prepare and present a persuasive case in court.

-Contact the NY Birth Injury Lawyers of Cohen & Jaffe
+Contact the NY Birth Injury Lawyers of Law Office of Cohen & Jaffe, LLP

 If your child has been diagnosed with hypoxic-ischemic encephalopathy, he or she may require years or a lifetime of special care.
 Our birth injury lawyers can work with several professionals to examine the medical care you and your child received and, if medical malpractice caused your child’s HIE, project the costs that you need to recover to ensure your financial recovery and stability for the future.